 Ihojin No Yaiba – Naoki Sato (Sword Of The Stranger OST)

-And many more new OST needs to be added, which we will be doing soon.
+And many more new OST needs to be added, which we will do soon.